Do you want to learn how to make your own homemade orchid potting mix?

 The signs that you need to repot are when:

-- Your potting media is breaking down or decomposing
+- Your potting media are breaking down or decomposing

 - Roots are overgrown

 - Your plant is getting too big for its container